-qualifies as a committee within the 90 days before an election, including the date of the election, and the committee receives contributions of \$1,000 or more or makes contributions of \$1,000 or more to a candidate or another ballot measure committee, the Form 497 (24-hHour/10-Day Contribution Report) must be filed.
+If a person or group qualifies as a committee within the 90 days before an election, including the date of the election, and the committee receives contributions of \$1,000 or more or makes contributions of \$1,000 or more to a candidate or another ballot measure committee, the Form 497 (24-Hour/10-Day Contribution Report) must be filed.
 The Form 497 may be required before the committee ID number is assigned.
 See Chapter 8 for information about the Form 497.